axiezai/pipetography/README.md

      - `sudo singularity build {image_file_name}.sif singularity.def`

  - OR pull the built singularity image from cloud library:
-    - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography:0.3.7`
+    - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography:0.3.9`

- - To run interactively or as a job execution, you will need a few flags:
-     - `-e -c` flags for a clean environnment upon container start
-     - `-B` to bind your data & code directories.
-     - Example: `singularity shell -e -c -B <BIDS_DIR>:<SINGULARITY_BIDS_DIR> {Path to singularity .sif}`

 ### Docker:

  - Docker often encounters permission problems on HPC resources, using the docker container is only recommended if you have `sudo` permissions to the machine.
- - `docker pull axiezai/pipetography:0.3.7`
+ - `docker pull axiezai/pipetography:0.3.9`

+### Usage:
+ - To run the singularity container interactively, you will need a few flags:
+     - `-e` flag for a clean environnment upon container start
+     - `-B` flag to bind your BIDS directory into the container.
+ - Example:
+     - `singularity shell -e -B <BIDS_DIR>:<SINGULARITY_BIDS_DIR> {Path to singularity .sif}` will start an interactive shell.
+     - `singualrity exec -e -B <BIDS_DIR>:<SINGULARITY_BIDS_DIR> {Path to singularity .sif} python dwi_pipeline.py` will execute the input python code.
+See [pipeline](https://axiezai.github.io/pipetography/pipeline.html) for an example.

 ### Creating your own environment and install `pipetography` as a Python module: